A robust and scalable estimation for high-dimensional volatility models: Theoretical Analysis

 \begin{assumption}[Process] (i) $\{\bm{r}_t\}$ is strictly stationary, and for some $\epsilon \in (0,1]$, it holds that $\mathbb{E}|r_{t,j}|^{4+4\epsilon} \leq M_{4+4\epsilon}$ for all $1 \leq j \leq N$. (ii) $\{\bm{r}_t\}$ is $\alpha$-mixing with coefficients $\alpha(\ell) = O(\zeta^\ell)$, where $\zeta$ possibly depends on $N$ such that $0 \leq \zeta(N) \leq \bar{\zeta}$ for some constant $\bar{\zeta} < 1$. \end{assumption}

 Assumption \ref{assumption:process conditions}(i) relaxes the commonly used sub-Gaussian condition in high-dimensional time series analysis, thereby allowing for potentially heavy-tailed distributions.
 The $\alpha$-mixing condition in Assumption \ref{assumption:process conditions}(ii) is standard in time series modeling for characterizing temporal dependence.
-As showed by \citet{boussama2011stationarity} under mild conditions, the process defined by BEKK model \eqref{eq:BEKK-ARCH} is geometrically $\beta$-mixing, which is slightly stronger than the $\alpha$-mixing condition in Assumption \ref{assumption:process conditions}(ii).
+As showed by \cite{boussama2011stationarity} under mild conditions, the process defined by BEKK model \eqref{eq:BEKK-ARCH} is geometrically $\beta$-mixing, which implies that the $\alpha$-mixing condition in Assumption \ref{assumption:process conditions}(ii) holds.